Maui Scuba Diving Fish Guide

 Picasso Triggerfish

-While not dangerous, the Picasso triggerfish are also quite aggressive.
-When guarding its nest it has even been known to chase divers and snorkelers.
-They are small and unlikely to do any harm, however.
-We most often spot these beautifully colored fish at Black Rock in Ka’anapali.
+While not dangerous, the Picasso Triggerfish can appear quite aggressive.
+For example, when a triggerfish guards its nest, it is known to chase scuba divers and snorkelers.
+They are small and unlikely to do any harm, however, you should try to keep a distance.
+We often spot these beautifully colored fish at Airport Beach and Black Rock in Ka’anapali.

 Alo’ilo’i